Euphorbia pulcherrima (poinsettia)

 Plant of the month: December

-Poinsettias are photoperiodic and will only initiate their colourful bracts and flowers when the total amount of light they receive is less than twelve hours a day – making it the ideal Christmas gift!
+Poinsettias are photoperiodic and will only initiate their colourful bracts and flowers when the total amount of light they receive is less than twelve hours a day, which makes it the ideal Christmas gift!
 See ours in the Mediterranean House now.